 Are you into handspinning?
 Me too!
-I have an Ashford Kiwi Spinning Wheel on which I learned to spin and I love it.
+I have an Ashford Kiwi Spinning Wheel (pictured above) on which I learned to spin and I love it.
 I have also owned a Majacraft Suzie Pro spinning wheel , an Ashford Traditional wheel , a Louet Spinning S51 spinning wheel, an Ashford Elizabeth wheel and a Majacraft Millie - below:

 In case you are wondering who needs 6 wheels, I used to teach handspinning and I thought it was very important for new handspinners to try out as many different wheels as possible.
 Most of my students were other alpaca breeders.